 Now, therefore, it is agreed:

-County Circuit Court agrees to provide a judge who will preside over the Specialty Court Program.
+County Circuit Court agrees to provide a judge who will preside over the Sauk County Adult Treatment Court Program.
 The judge will preside over the court proceedings and monitor appropriate application of incentives and sanctions while maintaining the integrity of the court.
 Court proceedings will be that of a non-adversarial approach.

 District Attorney’s Office will review all potential participants for eligibility, actively participate in the staffing of cases, and interact in a non-adversarial manner to address the need for incentives and sanctions as they apply to the participant.
-The representative will also be responsible for filing a motion for termination should a participant be deemed appropriate for such status.
+The District Attorney’s Office will also be responsible for filing a motion for termination should a participant be deemed appropriate for such status.

-State Public Defender’s Office (SPD) will explain the Specialty Court program to potential participants represented by the State Public Defender’s Office and advise private attorneys on the merits and logistics of the Specialty Court Program.
-The SPD representative will answer basic (non-case related) legal questions asked by participants and potential participants who are not represented by counsel.
-As a member or the Specialty Court team, the SPD representative does not represent each program participant.
-Instead, the SPD representative will strive to ensure the Specialty Court is fair, consistent, and in compliance with recognized standards of due process and best practices in the operation of Specialty Courts.
-The SPD representative will participate in the team staffing of cases, Specialty Court sessions and all meetings of the Specialty Court Team and oversight committee.
+State Public Defender’s Office (SPD) will explain the Sauk County Adult Treatment Court program to potential participants represented by the State Public Defender’s Office and advise private attorneys on the merits and logistics of the Sauk County Adult Treatment Court Program.
+As a member or the Sauk County Adult Treatment Court team, the SPD representative does not represent each program participant.
+Instead, the SPD representative will strive to ensure the Sauk County Adult Treatment Court is fair, consistent, and in compliance with recognized standards of due process and best practices in the operation of Sauk County Adult Treatment Court.
+The SPD representative will participate in the team staffing of cases, Sauk County Adult Treatment Court sessions and all meetings of the Sauk County Adult Treatment Court Team and oversight committee.

-Law Enforcement Agency will assist in monitoring of participants, to include home visits, curfew checks, and searches.
+Law Enforcement Agency will assist in monitoring of participants, to include home visits, may assist with EMP monitoring (Sheriff’s Department), curfew checks, and searches.
 Law enforcement will help to identify potential and eligible treatment court participants, and provide background history of prospective participants during staffing sessions.
 Law Enforcement will advocate for effective incentives and sanctions during staffing.
 Law enforcement will also serve as a liaison between the Treatment Court and local police departments, sheriff’s office, jail, and Department of Corrections.

+Justice, Diversion, and Support Agency will provide general oversite to the treatment court to include meeting attendance, grant reporting, evaluate and provide oversight to statistical database and administration of the budget (to include management of contracts), program support, funding solicitation and community outreach.
+Encourage continuing training for all team members and provide orientation to all new members of the treatment court team.
+Coordinator(s) will facilitate communications between agencies, will assist with organizing court, meetings, events, and disseminate support materials to stakeholders.
+To make sure policy and procedures are updated and followed, ensure team members follow confidentiality regulations and all appropriate forms are signed.

-Health Department will provide health, prevention, and harm reduction education and services to treatment court participants in order to stabilize their personal health, assist with transition into the community, and maximize overall wellbeing.
-The Health Department will continue to seek funding for the Treatment Court Team education, capacity building, and peer recovery coach trainings.
+The Sauk County Health Department will provide health, prevention, and harm reduction education and services to treatment court participants in order to stabilize their personal health, assist with transition into the community, and maximize overall wellbeing.
+The Sauk County Health Department will continue to seek funding for the Treatment Court team education, capacity building, and peer recovery coach trainings.

-Health will build on connections with Law Enforcement to improve community health through initiatives such as funding Sauk Co Jail and Huber Center telehealth equipment, funding Law Enforcement educational opportunities like Crisis Intervention Team Trainings, Drug Recognition Expert trainings, and providing scholarships to attend national and statewide trainings on Drug and Alcohol issues.
+The Sauk County Health Department will build on connections with Law Enforcement to improve community health through initiatives such as funding Sauk County Jail and Huber Center telehealth equipment, funding Law Enforcement educational opportunities like Crisis Intervention Team Trainings, Drug Recognition Expert trainings, and providing scholarships to attend national and statewide trainings on Drug and Alcohol issues.

 Substance Abuse/Mental Health Treatment Specialist will provide the Team with the education on the effects of addiction and mental health disorders on the participants in Treatment Court.
-The Treatment Specialist will contribute clinical knowledge and expertise for consideration during Team deliberations.
+The Treatment Provider will contribute clinical knowledge and expertise for consideration during Team deliberations.